zonehun/homebridge-http-advanced-accessory/README.md

 ```

 Where:

--The **url** parameter is the url to be called for that action.
+- The **url** parameter is the url to be called for that action.
--The **httpMethod** (OPTIONAL) parameter is one of "GET" or "POST".
+- The **httpMethod** (OPTIONAL) parameter is one of "GET" or "POST".
 Defaults to "GET".
--The **body** (OPTIONAL) parameter is the body of the HTTP POST call.
+- The **body** (OPTIONAL) parameter is the body of the HTTP POST call.
--The **mappers** (OPTIONAL) are a chain of blocks that have the purpose to parse the response received
+- The **mappers** (OPTIONAL) are a chain of blocks that have the purpose to parse the response received
--The **inconclusive** (OPTIONAL) parameter is another action that will be invoked if the result of the previous mapping chain is the word "inconclusive"
+- The **inconclusive** (OPTIONAL) parameter is another action that will be invoked if the result of the previous mapping chain is the word "inconclusive"

 The value object has the following JSON format for a **setter** action: